Ajayrx/nfc-voting-system/README.md

-# Project Ncrypt - Hardware Prototype
+# Ncrypt - Hardware Prototype || Google Solution Challenge

 🧠 This is a simulated hardware prototype for NFC-based voter verification using:
 - ✅ Government-signed NFC Cards